ychnh/ychnh.github.io/md/A.objectives.md

 * Tic Tac Toe
 	* Fix the crash and make it work for larger boards

+* Why is RL important?
+It generates it's own information.
+    * It is not learning from data
+* But if you think about it the rules and these things are kinda like 'data'
+    * It learns from them
+    * And uses the learning to explore the data space some more.

 --------------------------------------

 ## Face latent space generation